verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] I'm an equal opportunity exploiter.
 I only help those who can help myself.
 - [ ] Patriotism is nothing but loyalty to real estate.
 Real estate that has been conquered and invaded by different regimes.
 - [ ] Speaking as a quote poster.
 I feel seen in a way I'm not altogether happy with.
+- [ ] Why are you a Capricorn with aquarius traits?